Topic clusters are a staple for any content that you want to rank for your keywords and website.

 Every outline needs to include the headings and subheadings, targeted word count, lists of keywords (primary, secondary, and related), references to high-ranking competitors, and research articles that you can link to.

 Step 3: Produce Content

-You need to combine your topic ideas from the ideation phase, researched keywords, and outlines.
+You need to combine your topic ideas from the ideation phase, research keywords, and outlines.
 Now it's time to create quality content for your target audience.